-- San Diego Natural History Museum: They offer the longest whale watching cruise from San Diego, which takes you out for six hours, going south to the Coronado Islands Marine Sanctuary.
+- San Diego Natural History Museum: They offer the longest whale watching cruise from San Diego, a six-hour expedition that goes south to the Coronado Islands Marine Sanctuary.

 If you'd rather not go out in a bobbing boat to see the whales, you can also see them from the shoreline.

-They're easiest to see from mid-December to mid-February during the northward migration when they swim closer to the shore.
-Other times of the year, the whales are usually too far from the shore to see, even with binoculars in hand.
+The whales are easiest to see from from shore between mid-December and mid-February during the northward migration when they swim closer to the shore.
+Other times of the year, they are usually too far from the shore to see, even with binoculars in hand.